SM

 Paolo Maldini

-Maldini would win seven Scudettos and five European Cup/Champions League titles during his 25 years as a senior AC Milan player, but his long-time record of 647 Serie A appearances was recently surpassed by Gianluigi Buffon.
+Maldini would win seven Scudettos and five European Cup/Champions League titles during his 25 years as a senior AC Milan player, but his long-time record of 647 Serie A appearances has since been surpassed by Gianluigi Buffon.

 Nevertheless, Maldini should always be in the debate for the greatest defender to ever play the game, and the 54-year-old's attacking prowess would simply elevate his standing with the San Siro faithful.